Kanishka227/Calculator/README.md

 6. # Contributing

-We welcome contributions from the community!
-Whether you're fixing a bug, implementing a new feature, or improving documentation, we appreciate your help in making this project better.
+I welcome contributions from the community!
+Whether you're fixing a bug, implementing a new feature, or improving documentation, I appreciate your help in making this project better.